JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 ````

 Now, we can use GeometryOperations and CoordinateTransformations to shift `polygon1`
-vertically up, to avoid plotting over our earlier results.
+up, to avoid plotting over our earlier results.

 :::tabs